 Currently installed as part of Owning Earth, curated by Tal Beery, at Unison Arts Center, New Paltz, NY.

 June 2021 - October 2022.

 A network of rectilinear growths emerges from the forest floor.
 Could these be symptoms of some viral intruder, corrupting our sanctuary from modern life?
 On closer inspection, some of them appear to be sprouting.

 Profit-driven thinking demands unilateral progress from A to B, at the expense of the inconvenient.
 These square-topped forms out in the woods might recall monumental pedestals, but also our rectilinear homes, our farmlands, and our borders.
 Each confronts us with billions of quiet subterranean microorganisms at body level, and about 20 pounds of industrially farmed potatoes.

 Monoculturally farmed potatoes undergo a barrage of chemical treatments during production.
-The explosively reproductive, imported tuber fueled the burgeoning workforce of European colonialism; today, it is a staple of American processed food.
+This explosively reproductive, imported tuber fueled the burgeoning workforce of European colonialism; today, it is a staple of American processed food.
 Out in the woods, those doused with the most potent sprout-retardants were unable to root.
 Their forms collapsed quickly, and they rotted among the leaves.
 Others were able to take advantage of fertile conditions to sprout and flower - though they were no longer required to.
 Their root-bound ecosystems re-arranged themselves more gently into sustainable forms.
 They had babies and continue their displaced lives undisturbed by the logic and aesthetics of commerce.
 Cycles of growth and collapse will continue throughout the course of the show.